wdawson/okta.github.io/_source/_posts/2018-08-02-aspnet-core-angular-crud.md

 {% img blog/angular-aspnetcore-crud/OktaAppSecrets.png alt:"The new client ID and client secret." width:"800" %}{: .center-image }

 Finally, create a new authentication token.
 This will allow your app to talk to Okta to retrieve user information, among other things.
-To do this, click the API tab at the top of the page followed by the Create Token button.
-Give your token a name, in this case, "Crud API" would be a good name, then click Create Token.
+To do this, click the **API** tab at the top of the page followed by the **Create Token** button.
+Give your token a name, in this case, "Crud API" would be a good name, then click **Create Token**.
 Copy down this token value as you will need it soon.

 ![Create Okta API Token]()
 {% img blog/angular-aspnetcore-crud/CrudApiToken.png alt:"Screen showing the API Token." width:"800" %}{: .center-image }